christymarc/BeachImageClassification/README.md

 ```

 Once image URLs are collected and loaded as image files into a folder by class, it is VERY IMPORTANT to validate images.
-If no validation is done, Keras, FastAI, and every other deep learning framework gets very mad.
+If no validation is done, Keras, FastAI, and every other deep learning framework gets very upsetti (spaghetti).
 Here's what I did (and this is in the BeachImageClassification notebook as well):
     - Note: this code is in Python and is based off the comments of this StackOverflow post -> https://stackoverflow.com/questions/65438156/tensorflow-keras-error-unknown-image-file-format-one-of-jpeg-png-gif-bmp-re

 ```
+import os
+import cv2
+import imghdr   # lets you identify what is the image type that is contained in a file, byte stream or path-like object

 def check_images(s_dir, ext_list):
     bad_images=[]
     bad_ext=[]